lightning/bolts/04-onion-routing.md

 	var nextHmac [hmacSize]byte

         // Our starting packet needs to be filled out with random bytes, we
-        // generate some determinstically using the session private key. paddingKey := generateKey("pad", sessionKey.Serialize()
+        // generate some deterministically using the session private key. paddingKey := generateKey("pad", sessionKey.Serialize()
         paddingBytes := generateCipherStream(paddingKey, routingInfoSize)
         copy(mixHeader[:], paddingBytes)